vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### release

 (For git users only.)
-Bumps the app version, commits, and pushes to the remote repository for the app in the current directory.
+Bumps the app version, commits, and pushes to remote the app in the current directory.

 #### Usage